-Plaintiff, Federation of the Swiss Watch Industry FH (the "Federation" or "Plaintiff"), hereby sues Defendants, the Individuals, Business Entities, and Unincorporated Associations identified on Schedule "A" hereto (collectively "Defendants").
-Defendants are promoting, selling, offering for sale, and/or distributing goods using counterfeits and confusingly similar imitations of the Federation's certification trademarks within this district through various Internet websites operating under their domain names identified on Schedule "A" hereto (the "Subject Domain Names").
+Plaintiff, Federation of the Swiss Watch Industry FH (the "Federation" or "Plaintiff"), hereby sues Defendants, the Individuals, Business Entities, and Unincorporated Associations identified on Schedule "A" (collectively "Defendants").
+Defendants are promoting, selling, offering for sale, and/or distributing goods using counterfeits and confusingly similar imitations of the Federation's certification trademarks within this district through various Internet based e-commerce stores operating under the seller names identified on Schedule "A" (the "E-commerce Store Names").
 In support of its claims, Plaintiff alleges as follows: